EikaMikiku/KusaGames/README.md

 ```
 2. Add your character images to `site\img\chars`.
-    1. Directly in the folder there should be each image with `{{character id}}.png`.
+    1. Directly in the folder there should be each image with `{{character id}}.png`.\
-        1. These are 80x100 images used in the search result list and editor match list.
+       These are 80x100 images used in the search result list and editor match list.
-    1. In `site\img\chars\big` full sized character images should be added.
+    1. In `site\img\chars\big` full sized character images should be added.\
-        1. They show up as background in the characters page.
+       They show up as background in the characters page.
 Name should match the id.
 3. Create logos for each character in site\img\logos.
     1. Logos are 220x56 images.
 Each character should have their logo.\
         Server randomly shows them each refresh.
     1. Name is important: `logo_{{character id}}.png`.
 4. Clean contents of `data\match.data`.
 These are not for your game (Don't delete the file though).

-And thats it.
+And that's it.
 You can run this, and it shouldn't break.
 If problems, check FAQ in the website on how to contact Eika.\
 However, at this point you will not have any matches yet of your game.

 ## Adding matches